BugSnag

 Last updated

 is an application stability monitoring platform that provides error tracking and analytics.
-By integrating BugSnag with Cortex, you can view errors alongside other key metrics and gain greater understanding into your entities' operational maturity.

 If you're using a self-hosted instance of BugSnag, you'll need to verify that your Cortex instance is able to reach the BugSnag instance.
 We route our requests through a static IP address.
 Reach out to support at to receive details about our static IP.
 If you're unable to directly allowlist our static IP, you can route requests through a secondary proxy in your network that has this IP allowlisted and have that proxy route traffic to your BugSnag instance.